dotnet/docs/docs/framework/tools/sqlmetal-exe-code-generation-tool.md

 ms.assetid: 819e5a96-7646-4fdb-b14b-fe31221b0614
 ---
 # SqlMetal.exe (Code Generation Tool)
-The SqlMetal command-line tool generates code and mapping for the [!INCLUDE[vbtecdlinq](../../../includes/vbtecdlinq-md.md)] component of the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)].
+The SqlMetal command-line tool generates code and mapping for the [!INCLUDE[vbtecdlinq](../../../includes/vbtecdlinq-md.md)] component of the .NET Framework.
 By applying options that appear later in this topic, you can instruct SqlMetal to perform several different actions that include the following:

 - From a database, generate source code and mapping attributes or a mapping file.